Warrant issued in Memphis slaying of rapper Young Dolph | WTOP News

 A first-degree murder warrant was issued for Justin Johnson, 23, in the Nov.
 17 shooting of Young Dolph, whose real name is Adolph Thornton Jr., the U.S. Marshals Service said in a news release.

 The shooting stunned the city of Memphis and shocked the entertainment world.
 Police said two men exited a white Mercedes-Benz and fired shots into a Memphis bakery where Young Dolph, 36, was buying cookies and killed him.
-Police released photos taken from surveillance video that captured the shooting.
+Police released photos taken from surveillance video that captured the shooting but investigators have not released any information about a possible motive.

 Known for his depictions of tough street life and his independent approach to the music business, Young Dolph was admired for charitable works in Memphis.
 He organized Thanksgiving food giveaways, donated thousands of dollars to high schools, and paid rent and covered funeral costs for people in the Castalia Heights neighborhood where he was raised.